pellepelster/learn.pelle.io/hugo/content/basic/the_assignment/_index.md

 ## Frontend

-The frontend team has gifted is with a a Vue.js based frontend that luckily also contains some basic unit tests.
+The frontend team has gifted is with a a Vue.js based frontend that also contains some basic unit tests.
 It is built and bundled using webpack, so to start the frontend locally just change into the the frontend project directory, and run npm:

 ```
 $ cd todo-frontend